percona/k8spsmdb-docs/docs/openshift.md

         $ oc apply -f deploy/cr.yaml
         ```

         The creation process will take time.
-The process is complete when all Pods
+When the process is over your
-        have reached their Running status.
-You can check it with the following command:
+        cluster will obtain the `ready` status.
+You can check it with the
+        following command:

         ``` {.bash data-prompt="$" }
-        $ oc get pods
+        $ oc get psmdb
         ```

-        The result should look as follows:

-        --8<-- "./docs/assets/code/kubectl-get-pods-response.txt"
+        ??? example "Expected output"

+            ``` {.text .no-copy}
+            NAME              ENDPOINT                                           STATUS   AGE
+            my-cluster-name   my-cluster-name-mongos.default.svc.cluster.local   ready    5m26s
+            ```

 ## Verifying the cluster operation

 It may take ten minutes to get the cluster started.
-When `kubectl get psmdb`
+When `oc get psmdb`
 command finally shows you the cluster status as `ready`, you can try to connect
 to the cluster.